aayush4515/ASP.NET-Web-App/README.md

 Check out the admin dashboard login page here: [**Login Page**](http://e0750442.elmcsis.com/ERM/Login.aspx)

 > **⚠️ Note:**
-> This web application was originally connected to a Microsoft SQL Server database hosted by the university.
-The database has since been deleted following the conclusion of the course, so form submissions may redirect to an error page due to the inactive database connection.
+> This web application was hosted on the university's FTP server and connected to a Microsoft SQL Server database managed by the course.
+The database has been deleted following the conclusion of the course, so form submissions may redirect to an error page due to the inactive database connection.
+Additionally, since the app is hosted on the university's FTP server, it may be taken down in the future, resulting in the app no longer being accessible.

 ## 📌 Features
 - Multi-page ASP.NET Web Forms application with master pages for consistent layout.